bombasticSlacks/Aspirant/Game/Agility.md

 ---
 ## Agility

 Measures how agile your character is.
-Influences movement speed #TODOMovement.
+Influences [Movement Distance](Stats#Movement%20Distance).

 It can be honed to better perform the [Skills](Skills):
 ### Accuracy